evbacher/gd2md-html/CONTRIBUTING.md

 # How to Contribute

-**Note**: If you do sent a pull request, please make it small and focused.
+**Note**: If you do send a pull request, please make it small and focused.

 If you do make a change and are burning to add it to Docs to Markdown, I will try to find the time to take a look at it.